 From today’s perspective, watching the Nicholas Brothers is a complicated experience.
 On the one hand, their brief film appearances are a sobering reminder that the freedom to burst into song and dance beyond the confines of a stage was not always a right but a privilege.
 Imagine what else they could have done onscreen had they been allowed the same liberties as white performers.
 On the other hand, it’s never too late to expand the canon and strive to give visibility to those that have been marginalized.
 At a moment that calls for more inclusivity on all levels, the fact that we still have access to the Nicholas Brothers’ work is important.
 Not only were they two of the greatest dancers during the heyday of the musical genre, but today they provide the perfect antidote to the Trump-era news cycle — vibrant physical joy.

 Kate Saccone (@ks2956) is based in NYC.
-In addition to occasionally writing about film, she is the Project Manager of the Women Film Pioneers Project at Columbia University.
+She’s the Project Manager of the Women Film Pioneers Project at Columbia University.